ryucoder/source-code-maker/README.md

 # How to use it?
 It's damn simple.
-Please refer to below examples or more details.
+Please refer to below examples or more details. <br>

 # Example No.1 :

 All you have to do is import the SourceCodeMaker class and give call to its constructor <br>
 and you can access the final source code of that class in the final_cource_code attribute.
-Tada!
+Tada! <br>
 If call to super() was given inside a method, its source code is also shown. <br>

 ***** main.py *****